Speed of sound: Experimental methods

-A range of different methods exist for the measurement of sound in air.
+A range of different methods exist for the measurement of the speed of sound in air.

 The earliest reasonably accurate estimate of the speed of sound in air was made by William Derham and acknowledged by Isaac Newton.
 Derham had a telescope at the top of the tower of the Church of St Laurence in Upminster, England.
 On a calm day, a synchronized pocket watch would be given to an assistant who would fire a shotgun at a pre-determined time from a conspicuous point some miles away, across the countryside.
 This could be confirmed by telescope.
 He then measured the interval between seeing gunsmoke and arrival of the sound using a half-second pendulum.
 The distance from where the gun was fired was found by triangulation, and simple division (distance/time) provided velocity.
 Lastly, by making many observations, using a range of different distances, the inaccuracy of the half-second pendulum could be averaged out, giving his final estimate of the speed of sound.
 Modern stopwatches enable this method to be used today over distances as short as 200–400 metres, and not needing something as loud as a shotgun.